Asthma

 School or Child Care Asthma/Allergy Action Plan (printable PDF)

-This card has the information you need to care for a young child with asthma or allergies.
-The card has sections for information about a medicine plan and a list of the child’s signs and symptoms.
+This plan has the information you need to care for a young child with asthma or allergies.
+The plan has sections for information about a medicine plan and a list of the child’s signs and symptoms.
 It also has steps on how to handle asthma and allergy emergencies.

 Resources for Managing Asthma and Allergies